jeff-boyo/mini_tennis/README.md

  - try out macAppBundle gradle plugin to make a standalone mac .app

 <h2>Note:</h2>
 I should probably have named this project differently.
 The end goal is more to have a reasonably functional block-breaker style game.
 Not a tennis/pong game.
 But whatever, renaming everything might be a pain.
 If i actually finish this, i should add as a goal, find a simple way to rename this project and its java package 'minitennis' to something more blockbreaker-ish.
 One thing at a time...

 <h2>IMPORTANT:</h2>
-<h3>I DID NOT INCLUDE ANY BUILT/COMPILED STUFF IN THIS REPO</h3>
+I DID NOT INCLUDE ANY BUILT/COMPILED STUFF IN THIS REPO

 .gitignore is set to ignore the gradle build/ directory, which I guess is standard practice.
-Anyway.
-To get some runnable .class files run:
+Anyway, to get some runnable .class files run:

 >$ ./gradlew build

-From there, you can do './gradlew run' to run the game [with the help of the 'application' plugin applied in build.gradle.
+From there, you can do './gradlew run' to run the game [with the help of the 'application' plugin applied in build.gradle].
 Or you can build a nice little working app using the 'macAppBundle' plugin by running:

 >$ ./gradlew createApp